robbiemwoolf/bookSelector/README.md

 ## Design
 ### First Iteration
-The first iteration simply returns a random book title from inputed array.
-This array is a small list of my book titles.
+The first iteration simply returned a random book with given book array.
+Using HTML, CSS, and simple JS.
+### This Design
+Same as first but using ReactJS.

 ### Later Design
 Utilize google books api to pull random book from a specific bookshelf under my google books acount.
 This now gives me access to parse books based on genre.
 Instead of returning just a title, I should be able to return a book cover that can then display the other book information.

 ## Resources
 * google books API documentation: https://developers.google.com/books/docs/v1/using#RetrievingBookshelf